yanghr/DeepHoyer/README.md

 }
 ```

 The codes for MNIST, CIFAR-10 and ImageNet experiments are within `mnist/`, `cifar/` and `imagenet/` folder respectively.
-Please follow the README file in each folder to run the experiemnts.
+Please follow the README file in each folder to run the experiments.
 Codes are tested with Pytorch 1.2.0 and Python 3.6.8.

 # Acknowledgement
 The codes of the MNIST experiments are adapted from [Deep-Compression-PyTorch](https://github.com/mightydeveloper/Deep-Compression-PyTorch).
 The codes of the CIFAR-10 experiments are adapted from [bearpaw/pytorch-classification](https://github.com/bearpaw/pytorch-classification).
 The codes of the MNIST experiments are adapted from [pytorch/examples](https://github.com/pytorch/examples/tree/master/imagenet).